 \section{Conclusion and Future Work}

-This paper shows how to defend against backdoor attacks by focusing on the invariant directions in the model optimization trajectory.
+This paper shows a defense against backdoor attacks by focusing on the invariant directions in the model optimization trajectory.
 Enforcing the model to follow the invariant direction requires AND-mask to compute the sign-consistency of each gradient dimension, which estimates how invariant a dimension-wise direction can be, and use the trimmed-mean estimator to guarantee the model follows the invariant direction within each dimension.
 Both theoretical and empirical results demonstrate the combination of AND-mask and the trimmed-mean estimator is necessary and effective.
-Defending against more advanced backdoor attacks such as invisible backdoors that add calibrated noise to all the features \citep{Li2021InvisibleBA, NEURIPS2021_aaebdb8b} can be interesting for future work.